Last few days left to save

 CIBIL offers three products viz. credit score, a credit report for individuals and credit report for companies:

-Credit score refers to a 3 digit numeric value which represents the creditworthiness of an individual.
+A credit score refers to a 3 digit numeric value that represents the creditworthiness of an individual.
 The creditworthiness ranges between 300 to 900 with 900 being the highest and 300 being the least.
 This score is computed with the help of the credit history of an individual.

-Credit report contains the credit information that CIBIL fetches from various financial institutions.
+The credit report contains the credit information that CIBIL fetches from various financial institutions.
 This detailed report contains information about an individual’s history of borrowing and repayment routine, including defaults and delays.

 Credit report for companies constitutes details about a company’s credit history.
 The several segments in a company credit report speak about potential lenders, existing credit which the company has, any pending lawsuits and outstanding amount.

 Your CIBIL score would tell the loan providers if you are capable of dealing with the debt burden and whether you can repay the loan obligation.
 A repayment history with EMI defaults or late payments could negatively affect your credit score.

-This is another key factor which could impact your CIBIL score.
+This is another key factor that could impact your CIBIL score.
 Credit utilization ratio refers to the total amount of credit that you use against the total amount of credit that you’ve been authorized.

 Credit cards and personal loans both are unsecured loans.
-Too many credit cards and high amount of personal loans with no secured loans such as an auto loan or home loan could have a negative impact on your CIBIL score.
+Too many credit cards and a high amount of personal loans with no secured loans such as an auto loan or home loan could have a negative impact on your CIBIL score.

-Increase in the number of credit cards and loans sanctioned to you imply a rise in your debt burden.
+An increase in the number of credit cards and loans sanctioned to you imply a rise in your debt burden.
 In case numerous credit cards and loans are sanctioned over a short time period, your credit score would be negatively affected.

-Building and preserving a good CIBIL score isn’t a rocket science, however, people tend to mess up their credit usage which does a substantial harm to CIBIL scores.
+Building and preserving a good CIBIL score isn’t rocket science, however, people tend to mess up their credit usage which does substantial harm to CIBIL scores.
 If you’re mindful of your own physical health and do everything for keeping yourself healthy, maintain a financial discipline and you would find that your financial health is healthy too.